DylanMeeus/springboot_jwt_blog/_posts/2014-11-28-using-json-web-tokens-as-api-keys.markdown

 - authentication
 - granular-security
 - scopes
+description: "Most APIs today use an API Key to authenticate legitimate clients.
+API Keys are very simple to use from the consumer perspective:  You get an API key from the"
 ---

 Most APIs today use an **API Key** to authenticate legitimate clients. **API Keys** are very simple to use from the consumer perspective: